Skip to main content

 ๐Ÿ’ก Prerequisitesโ€‹

-This tutorial requires basic knowledge of Javascript, Typescript, and Golang.
+This tutorial requires basic knowledge of Javascript and Typescript or Golang.
 It is also necessary to hold at least 3 TON (which can be stored in an exchange account, a non-custodial wallet, or by using the telegram bot wallet).
 It is necessary to have a basic understanding of cell, addresses in TON, blockchain of blockchains to understand this tutorial.

 MAINNET DEVELOPMENT IS ESSENTIAL